Neerajj9/Text-Detection-using-Yolo-Algorithm-in-keras-tensorflow/README.md

 # Text-Detection-using-Yolo-Algorithm-in-keras-tensorflow

-Implemented the YOLO (You only look once) algorithm for the task of scene text detection
+First step towards building an efficient OCR system is to find out the specific text locations.
+Implemented the YOLO ( You Only Look Once ) algorithm from scratch (no object detection API used) for the specific task of Scene Text Detection in python using keras and tensorflow.

+## Data :
+The dataset is a subset of the ICDAR 2005 text locating competetion dataset.

+Total images = 491
+Train images = 376
+Validation images = 115